Crowd-source ideas from a community of engaged customers

 Goals

-✴️ Replace existing tools
+✴️ Replace ineffective tools

 ⚙️ Easy to manage